Benjamin Pierce Cheney: Personal life

-Later life
+Later life and death

 Cheney amassed a fortune estimated at $10,000,000.
 He was again elected a director of Wells Fargo upon the death of Leland Stanford in June 1893, and served until his own death in July 1895.
 His son then served as a director of Wells Fargo until August 1899.

 Cheney's estate in Wellesley, Massachusetts has since become the Elm Bank Horticulture Center.
 He retired to this 198 acre property on the Charles River in his last years and occupied himself with beautifying the land with conservatories and gardens.
 He died on July 23, 1895.